Here are common scenarios for troubleshooting Reputation Score.

 What does 30-day rolling average mean?

-The Reputation Score is updated daily using the average of the last 30 days of data.
-For example:
+The Reputation Score is updated daily using the average of your Reputation Scores across the last 30 days (a 30-day rolling average).

 - Today is May 1.
-The score is an average of data accumulated from April 1 – April 30.
+The Reputation Score shown is the average of the Reputation Scores from April 1 – May 1.

-- If you go back and look at what your score was on February 1, the score is an average of data accumulated from January 2 – 31.
+- If you go back and look at what your score was on February 1, the score is an average of the Reputation Score from January 2 – 31.

 Why did my score go down?